Collage showing the Burlington waterfront, students outdoors in the woods, the Vermont Statehouse, and maple sugaring at Shelburne Farms.

 “It’s really about involving students with the community, taking students outside of the classroom.
 It means making curriculum authentic and relevant.”
 Camilla Thomassen-Tai '20

-Prepare to access local communities and environments as a context for action-oriented teaching and learning through our cross-college Place-Based Education (PBE) Undergraduate Certificate Program.
-Learn to design and implement curricula and interpretive materials based on the socio-political, cultural, ecological, historical, geographical, and pedagogical dimensions of specific places.
+Engage with local communities and environments as a context for action-oriented teaching and learning through UVM's cross-college Place-Based Education (PBE) Undergraduate Certificate Program.

 Fostering a More Sustainable Future